ytliu8464/OpenROAD-flow-scripts/flow/watermarking/gen_key/README.md

 ```

 It is canonicalized with sorted keys and compact separators, a pragmatic
 equivalent of RFC 8785.
-The derivation is
+The derivation is:

 ```
 master_seed    = SHA256(sig)                       # 32 B